setdirection/viewjs/README.md

 This will compile the following stylus and coffeescript files:

-- stylesheets -> public/stylesheets
+- app/stylesheets -> public/stylesheets
-- models -> public/javascripts/models
+- app/models -> public/javascripts/models
-- collections -> public/javascripts/collections
+- app/collections -> public/javascripts/collections
-- controllers -> public/javascripts/controllers
+- app/controllers -> public/javascripts/controllers
-- views -> public/javascripts/views
+- app/views -> public/javascripts/views
-- templates -> public/javascripts/templates.js
+- app/templates -> public/javascripts/templates.js

 **Note that you need to restart the cake watch process when you create new files, this will be automatic in the future.**